Build a Line Follower with a Rover and a Webcam

 1. Add the board.

-Click Create component.
+Click the + (Create) icon next to your machine part in the left-hand menu and select Component.
 Select the type board, and select the pi model.
 Enter local as the name of your board component, then click Create.

 2. Add the motors.